open-energy-transition/Oh-my-Grid/docs/tools.md

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
     <img src="../images/osmose-unfinished-transmission-lines.jpg" class="img-border" alt="Osmose example">
-    <figcaption class="image-caption">Osmose will provide you with a GeoJSON file containing the unfinished transmission power lines in the specified country.
-In this case, the country is Colombia. </figcaption>
+    <figcaption class="image-caption">Osmose will provide you with a GeoJSON file containing the unfinished transmission power lines (shown as blue triangles) in the specified country, in this case Columbia. </figcaption>
 </div>

 _Continue Open Lines_ is the most efficent and most beginner friendly Strategy.
 It is directly integrated in [Map It📍](https://ohmygrid.org/map-it/).
 The strategy mainly depends on [osmose](https://osmose.openstreetmap.fr/en/map/), a quality assurance tool that detects issues in OpenStreetMap data on a daily basis.
 These include different power classes of issues, such as "unfinished power transmission lines" :